LUMCPathAI/.github/profile/README.md

 All of these repositories will have their own environment to mitigate package conflicts and each of them should be callable as modules from an overall pipeline workflow.
 The overall goal of this approach is to reduce the time required for these common steps and allow researchers to spend more time on their project-specifics and data engineering/management.

-### Helpful scripts for data management
+### Scripts and standards for data mangement.
 In our department, we are moving towards increasing data standardization and ensuring FAIR-standards for our digital pathology datasets + annotations.
 Scripts that aid in this effort (annotation file creation, data type conversion, metadata creation, SlideScore interoperability), can be shared inside this organization to aid in the standardization process.
+Furthermore, the data standards we are setting up will also be shared in this organization, to be easily viewable and accessible for digital pathology researchers in our department.

 ### Annotation pipelines
 In our effort for standardization, we provide some repositories or workflows which can be used for generating annotations (e.g. QuPath, ASAP, NuClick, etc.) and how these annotations can be effectively translated into useable data for